by Francois Martin Hunter

 How Therapy Can Help

-In therapy, you start to see that your “goodness” was never weakness, it was survival.
+In therapy, you start to see that your “goodness” was never weakness it was wisdom.

 It was your way of staying safe, loved, accepted.